About

 Member of Natural Resource Canada’s GCWood Project Advisory Board.

 Andrew has served as a special advisor and project leader for corporations such as Magna International, Enbridge Gas, and the Toronto and Region Conservation Authority.
 He also became the first executive director of the Canada Green Building Council’s Toronto Chapter.
-A published author and award-winning keynote speaker, he holds Bachelor's Degrees in Industrial Design and in Education, along with honorary degrees and a distinguished fellowship appointment.
-Andrew continues to leverage his expertise to drive the shift towards a low-carbon economy.
+A published author and award-winning keynote speaker, he holds Bachelor's Degrees in Industrial Design and in Education, along with honorary degrees and distinguished fellowship appointments.
+Andrew continues to leverage his expertise to drive the shift towards a new economy for Canada.